zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 I improved the techniques used to determine which polyfills should be added on property accesses, object destructuring, `in` operator, global object property accesses.

-`@babel/preset-env` now injections polyfills required for syntax features: iterators when using `for-of`, destructuring, spread and `yield` delegation; promises when using dynamic `import`, async functions, and generators, etc.
+`@babel/preset-env` now injections polyfills required for syntax features: iterators when using `for-of`, destructuring, spread and `yield` delegation; promises when using dynamic `import`, async functions and generators, etc.

 Babel 7.4 supports injecting proposals polyfills.
 By default, `@babel/preset-env` does not inject them, but you can opt-in using the `proposals` flag: `corejs: { version: 3, proposals: true }`.